Blog >

 • Cloud vendors sold “foundations for innovation”

-You could sell the big future because today felt manageable.
+I guess you could sell the big future because, at the end of the day, today felt manageable.

 What changed

 Risk moved closer.
-Teams feel it in real time.
+So close that teams started feeling it in real time.
 They’re losing sleep over:

 • AI hallucinations and automation errors playing out at scale